ETAAcademy/ETAAcademy-ZK-Meme/58_Libra.md

 ## 1. The Evolution and Foundations of Modern Succinct Argument Systems

 The evolution of cryptographic proof systems traces back to the pioneering work of Goldreich, Micali, and Wigderson in the 1980s.
-Since then, the field has developed significantly, particularly in the direction of **succinct non-interactive arguments of knowledge (SNARKs)**—systems that enable a prover to convince a verifier of the correctness of a statement $R(x, w) = 1$ with **sublinear communication complexity** (proof size  $O_λ(log t) ) and **efficient verification** ($O_λ(n + \log t)$).
+Since then, the field has developed significantly, particularly in the direction of **succinct non-interactive arguments of knowledge (SNARKs)**—systems that enable a prover to convince a verifier of the correctness of a statement $R(x, w) = 1$ with **sublinear communication complexity** (proof size $O_λ(log t)$ ) and **efficient verification** ($O_λ(n + \log t)$).
 These systems are foundational to public-key cryptography, digital signatures, secure multiparty computation, and widely used privacy-preserving cryptocurrencies like ZCash and Monero.

 Modern SNARKs typically follow a **modular design**, composed of information-theoretic components (e.g., PCPs, linear PCPs, IOPs, and PIOPs) and cryptographic compilers (e.g., polynomial commitment schemes, or PCS).
 Based on the underlying PCS design, SNARKs can be divided into: